deavmi/Mirix/README.md

 ### Data during runtime

-We implement a stack-like system where each frame of the `Stack` is a `StackFrame`.
+We implement a stack-like system where each frame of the `Stack` is a `StackFrame` by which each function call runs on a new `StackFrame` where it can modify its local variables.

+There is also a `Heap` that can be accessed anywhere.

+### Execution

+It may make sense to allow each Instruction to have access to the r=current program as to maniulate it like that and then we need not add specifics in to our `Executor`.